ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 The assembler will change a ".pio" file to some static variables describing the program and a method which configures a PIO state machine based on user parameters, and the directives in the actual PIO program.
 CMake support the converte process from "human language" to "machine language".

 ## 3.3 Follow the flow
-Photos or scans of the annotated code printouts:<br>
+Photos my annotated code printout:<br>
 https://github.com/ChiYuan9/ese5190-2022-lab2-into-the-void-star/blob/main/3.3-Annotated%20Code%20Printouts.pdf

 # 3.4 Color by number